 Which Road Bike should I buy?

-Drop bar road bikes, feature the “ram horns” type of handle bar, which allows the rider a number of different positions where you can place your hands during longer rides.
-On modern road bikes the gear mechanism is integrated into the brake lever both for ergonomics and aerodynamics.
+Drop bar bikes, feature the “ram horns” type of handle bar, which allows the rider a number of different positions where you can place your hands during longer rides.
+On modern road bicycles the gear mechanism is integrated into the brake lever both for ergonomics and aerodynamics.

-All road bikes sizes are measured in cm and vary in increments of 2 or 3 cm.
+All sizes are measured in cm and vary in increments of 2 or 3 cm.